vegawidget/ggvega/dev/TypeScript/quicktype/Boxplot-Enum bug.md

 |ValueDefWithCondition<MarkPropFieldDef<Field, StandardType>, number>
 ```

-As we already know, `Encoding.size` has two types.
+As we already known, `Encoding.size` has two types.
 One is based on `Field`.
 One is based on `Value`.
 In our current code, we haven't seperate these two types, because `quicktype` combines these two types.
 But if we want to define the `Encoding.size` more precise and clearer, we can do it by using Vega-Lite source code.

 For example, when we define `encoding` based on `aes_params`, we should use `ValueDefWithCondition` type.
 These can prevent us giving `title` or `scale` to them, becase these properties only belong to `FieldDefWithConditions`.